Achievement

 97%

-of the Class of 2022 said their teachers did their best to make Year 11 and 12 a positive experience.
+of the Class of 2024 said their teachers and the Year 12 pastoral team did their best to make Year 11 and 12 a positive experience.

 Year 7